maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

->  In Canada and the USA every governmental website must **minimaly comply** to the AA level of the [Web Content Accessibility Guidelines (WCAG) version 2.0](https://www.w3.org/TR/WCAG20/).
+>  In Canada and the USA every governmental website must **minimally comply** to the AA level of the [Web Content Accessibility Guidelines (WCAG) version 2.0](https://www.w3.org/TR/WCAG20/).